opalkonrad/copernicus_proxy/README.md

 ## Installation process (Ubuntu 18.04 and Python 3.7)

+Full installation script is available in file `install_ubuntu_18-04.sh` in the project root folder.

 1. Python 3.7 is required and can be installed using (via https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/):

 ```